 - Deductions for employee health plan premiums

-- Deductions and employer contributions to employee retirement plans (401k, etc.)
+- Deductions and employer contributions to employee retirement plans

 - Deductions for charitable contributions, like United Way or internal "sunshine" funds

-Accrued Liabilities as Trust Fund Taxes
+Trust Fund Taxes

 Sales taxes payable and payroll taxes payable are called trust fund taxes because the amounts are held in trust for payment to federal and state taxing agencies.
-These amounts should be held in a separate account or kept separate in other ways so you won't be tempted to use them.
+These accrued liabilities should be held in a separate account or kept separate in other ways so you won't be tempted to use them.